Analysis | Which parts of the sprawling effort to steal the presidency bear Trump’s fingerprints?

 But, then, Giuliani didn’t write either of those memos; they were sent to a lawyer working for Trump in Wisconsin.
 It’s not clear whether Giuliani saw the memos or the extent to which Trump was cognizant of the plan.
 It’s not clear when Trump was aware of the plan, either.
 A report from Axios last year suggested that it might have been an ad from the anti-Trump group The Lincoln Project that triggered Trump’s focus on Pence for Jan.
 6, but that didn’t come out until Dec.
 10, after both memos were written.

 This is the challenge for those investigating what occurred after the election and the culminating attack on the Capitol.
 There was lots of activity at the fringes, a recognition that developing a scenario in which Trump could hold power could easily find an audience with the president of the United States.
 The memo about using the NSA to probe fraud, for example, has not been shown to have been taken seriously within the administration — but that it exists and made it to a member of the U.S. Senate reflects the scale of the effort to generate ideas aimed at preserving Trump’s presidency.
-It’s akin to the PowerPoint presentation that enraptured social media late last year: it got into powerful hands, but it’s not clear that it had any significant influence.
+It’s akin to the PowerPoint presentation that enraptured social media late last year: It got into powerful hands, but it’s not clear that it had any significant influence.

 This is the challenge, a sort of bizarro Watergate: What did the president know and when did he know it … from this galaxy of derangements aimed at keeping him in office?
 Where were legal boundaries crossed and who on Trump’s team, including himself, might have crossed them?
-Unlike the investigation into President Richard Nixon, the issue isn’t unearthing nefarious activity.
+Unlike in the investigation into President Richard Nixon, the issue isn’t unearthing nefarious activity.
 It’s figuring out which nefarious acts bear Trump’s fingerprints and how legally fraught they were.

 A better, more recent analogue is the investigation into Russian interference in 2016.
 There’s no question that Trump welcomed the Russian effort, particularly the release of material stolen from the Democratic Party and Hillary Clinton’s senior adviser.
 There’s also no question that people working for Trump at various levels engaged in dubious activity that was linked to Russian actors, things that tiptoed along legal lines.